 - Guidance Manual for Environmental Site Characterization in Support of Environmental and Human Health Risk Assessment: Volume 2 Checklists – CCME (PDF, 411 KB)

-To connect with the Policy and Planning Division:
+Connect with the Land Policy Branch, Policy and Planning Division:

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)